danasf/LEDProtestSign/README.md

 * Upload the sample sketch to your microcontroller.

 _If you're using a USB power pack_
-* Cut off the end of a USB cable, strip the power and ground wires (red and black).
+* Cut off the end of your USB cable, strip the power and ground wires (red and black).
 * You're going to create a "Y" here.
 Run power and ground to your LED matrix power and ground.
 Run power and ground to your microcontroler's power and ground pins.
 Solder.

 _If you're using a lithium battery (This assumes your micro controller has a connector for the battery and is robust enough to handle the output current needed to drive the matrix.
 Many are now designed with this in mind!)_